 Each time you repeat the simulation, the results will vary because the simulation is based on randomly selected values for the inputs.

-After you analyze the results, you may want to return to the model and change inputs or outputs, and then rerun it.
-This allows you to test a number of "what if" scenarios allowing you to gain insight into the behavior of your system and make better decisions.
+After you analyze the results, you may want to return to the model and change inputs or outputs, then rerun it.
+This lets you test several possible scenarios so that you can get insight into the behavior of your system and make better decisions.